klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 --------------------

 This program manages the dependency database or *DB* file.
-It is used to create this file from the output of :doc:`sumo-scan <reference-sumo-scan>`, to change this file and to create a *partialdb* file that is used by the :doc:`sumo-build <reference-sumo-build>` script.
+It is used to create this file from the output of :doc:`sumo-scan <reference-sumo-scan>` and to query and change that file.

 The script takes one or mode commands and has a number of options.
 Single character options always start with a single dash "-", long options start with